qaul/qaul.net/README_Unix.md

     cmake ../path/to/source -DPORT=GTK
     make package

-find the package in your `builddir`, you may want install it?
+You will find the package in your `builddir`, you may want install it?